 To learn about the gamut of distance-based NP programs based throughout the U.S. and open to various points of academic entry, specializations, and degree outcomes, please visit the main online NP programs page.

 Many online NP programs require at least one on-campus visit to meet fellow students and program professors, as well as to get intensive hands-on instruction in the field.
 As mentioned above, online NP students at New Mexico State University need to be on campus once a year for a mandatory week-long program.
 Notification for these sessions is given as far in advance as possible.

 No matter which program they should attend, online NP students in New Mexico are encouraged to verify the number of campus visits required prior to enrolling.

 Clinical hours and preceptorships for online NP programs are typically completed locally in a student’s community, assuming they have preapproval from their school in advance.
 It is best to be clear on expectations before starting a program.
 For example, it is not specified where students of New Mexico State University’s NP programs are allowed to complete their clinical hours, but details can be retrieved from the nursing school directly at email@example.com.

-Finally, as mentioned in the introduction, New Mexico is a state where NPs have been granted ‘full practice’ authority, according to the American Academy of Nurse Practitioners (AANP).
+Finally, as mentioned in the introduction, New Mexico is a state where NPs have been granted ‘full practice’ authority, according to the American Association of Nurse Practitioners (AANP).
 This means that NPs in New Mexico can evaluate, diagnose, and interpret diagnostic tests, as well as prescribe medication, as long as they have met all of the requirements of the state board of nursing.
 Full practice authority offers these professionals more legal autonomy on the job, which can be empowering for any NP hoping to practice to the richest extent of his or her education.